tscswcn/PaddlePaddle.org/DEVELOPING.md

 The PaddlePaddle.org repository is pulled and invoked through the management command `deploy_documentation` on individual content repos with their custom inputs of source directory, version, and language.
 Read the `.travis.yml` configurations on each content repo to see when and how this process in involved.

+## Extending with new content sources

+If you are a part of the core PaddlePaddle team and are tasked with introducing a new content repository to show up as documentation on the website, you may consider the following steps:
+- Extending `portal/assets/sitemaps/sitemap_tmpl.json` with a reference to your new repo's sitemap file (which will be generated in a later step).
+- Writing a generator (or using an existing Markdown one), stripper, and sitemap generator to build its generated HTML directory from repo contents.
+The logic for these should is dependent on how content of different languages is organized in the source repo.
+- Updating the URL building tooling in `portal/portal/urls.py` and `portal/portal/url_helper.py`.
+- Determining how content should be deployed (based on versioning and branching of the source repo), and using that insight to write the Travis CI configuration in the source repo.
+You may use one of the existing repos as a reference point.
+- Extending documentation for people using a Docker-building process locally to clone the new repo to view the built documentation as they edit it.

 ## Design considerations

 Our intention is to keep PaddlePaddle.org's styling and brand consistent with https://ai.baidu.com, when it comes to typography, colors, and visual elements.
 When in doubt, use that website as a visual reference point.